Labs64/labs64.io-docs/checkout/checkout-service-spec-en.md

 - Additional data:
     - `extra` — free-form metadata used for integrations with external systems.

+#### PO validity period (`startsAt` / `endsAt`)

+The `startsAt` and `endsAt` fields define the time window during which a PurchaseOrder is considered valid for starting a checkout.

+Interpretation of different combinations:

+- **Both fields missing (`startsAt` and `endsAt` not set)**
+  The PO is considered valid immediately after creation and has no time-based expiry.
+  It never becomes “expired” automatically.

+- **Only `startsAt` is set**
+  This represents a *scheduled / delayed* PO.
+    - Before `startsAt`, the PO is not active and checkout attempts will be rejected by the backend.
+    - From `startsAt` onwards, the PO is considered active **with no expiration date**.

+- **Only `endsAt` is set**
+  This represents “valid from creation time, but with a deadline”.
+    - The PO is considered valid from the actual creation time until `endsAt`.
+    - After `endsAt`, the PO is treated as expired and checkout attempts will be rejected by the backend.

+- **Both `startsAt` and `endsAt` are set**
+    - The PO is valid only within the interval `[startsAt, endsAt]`.
+    - Before `startsAt` — the PO is not yet active.
+    - After `endsAt` — the PO is expired.

 **CheckoutTransaction (CTX)** — key field groups:

 - Identification: